-This explains what counts as your income from work you do, when you are employed by someone else.
+This explains what counts as your income from work you do, as an employee, when you are employed by someone else.
 If you are a company director or any other officeholder in a company you are classed as an employee of that company.